Wegmans planning sixth Triangle grocery store in Holly Springs

 The Wegmans location was first reported by the Triangle Business Journal and confirmed by ABC11's review of plans on the Town of Holly Springs website.

 The final pages of the site renderings include Wegmans' trademark building design and the store's name.
-The plans will be presented to the Holy Springs town council in April.
+The plans will be presented to the Holly Springs town council in April.

 RELATED: Wegmans grocery store coming to Wake Forest